zailfyer/Icarus_Mods/README.md

 * Mercenary backpack has rifle buff and reduced wear rate of firearms
 * Tactical backpack has increased carry weight and decreased exotic weight

+# Zailfyers_Charcoal_and_Ash
+* makes charcoal a fule for any thing that burns wood
+* reworks how to get charcoal and ash
+* adds new item Activated charcoal wich is used in some recipes and as fule for the dehumidifyer
+* adds new item Ash can be used to make better fertilizer

 # Zailfyers_Deep_Ore_Extraction
 * Deep ore deposits have more ore and extract faster